What is Investor Junkie All About?

 I currently reside in the Long Island, New York area.
 I have a wife, three kids, and have owned a business for over 10 years.
 I have a bachelor of science degree in computers, and a minor in business from Clemson University.
 We have have an investment portfolio that includes a business, retirement accounts, a rental property, and taxable investments.

-From time to time I will discuss politics on this web site, but only from the financial angle.
+From time to time I discuss politics, but only from the financial angle.
 Unfortunately, I see our financial world becoming more politicized.
-The more government involvement in our economy, the more politics play a role.
+The more the government involves themselves in our economy, the more politics play a role.
 Therefore, the more I discuss personal finance, the more I have to discuss politics and my beliefs.
 I am registered as an Independent.
 I am a Libertarian with my financial policies and tend to vote Republican mainly because where I live is completely Democrat/Progressive.

-I’m no different than you.
+As you can see, I’m no different than you.
 I was looking to learn more about finance from unbiased sources outside of the financial industry.
-I have never been an “investment professional”, whatever that exactly means.
-I worked on Wall Street once, but only as a programmer developing applications unrelated to finance.
-What I can say is that since my teens I’ve taken an active interest in matters of business and investing.
+Since my teens I’ve taken an active interest in matters of business and investing.
 Technology has been my first passion; business has been my second.

 In addition, as much as I love my parents, I wanted to not make the same mistakes they made when I was growing up.
 I’ve read over 150 books, courses, tapes and have a library of such information.
 I’ve read anything from personal finance, to becoming a real estate landlord.
 Daily I read many web sites, blogs and newspapers (now via my iPad) related to the subject.